brianhouse/TempletonServer/NOTES.md

 duty cycle is the percentage the signal is high. digital simulating an analog value with a square-ish wave.

-in an haptic motor context, this is the "strength of vibration". rather than percentage, it's [0, 255]. (rescale that)
+in an haptic motor context, this is the "strength of vibration". rather than percentage, it's [0, 255]. (rescale that) {is this true? or is it simply frequency? same thing in practice. a mislabling on mbient's part}

 pulse width is how long to buzz in ms.